Issue No. 211 - February 15 , 2001

 unhappy members of veteran's organisations blocked Croatian streets.

-The protests were sparked by the disappearance of the retired
+The protests were sparked by the disappearance of

 general Mirko Norac (34) who was accused of committing war crimes